TamaMcGlinn/AdaBots/README.md

 go to [AdaCore.com > Community > Download](https://www.adacore.com/download)
 And run the installer for your platform.

-Finally, run GPS and open adabots.gpr to edit the code.
+Clone (and fork) the [Adabots_examples repo](https://github.com/TamaMcGlinn/adabots_examples) to have a project up and running quickly.
+Just open adabots_examples.gpr in GNAT.

 ### Compile & Run

-Open a terminal in the examples/ directory, and issue `make`.
+Open a terminal and issue `make`.
+It should be around ten minutes the first time, but should only take seconds afterwards.

 To start the program, do `./bin/[program_name]`.

-Assuming httpslave is already running on a turtle, it should start moving.
+Assuming httpslave is already running on a minecraft turtle, or `turtle:listen()` on a minetest turtle, it should start moving.

-## Your own project

-You can copy the examples/ directory as a starting point for your own Adabots program.
-Thanks to the Alire Ada package manager, it will work just the same if you put it elsewhere, and allows you to automatically update to backwards compatible future releases of Adabots.